Jello shot: Description

 A jello shot is made by adding an alcoholic beverage to the gelatin mixture, complementing the water normally used to make gelatin.
-The shots are named after popular gelatin Jell-O, though the term jello-shot has since become genericized.
+The shots are named after the popular jelly brand Jell-O, although the term jello-shot has since become genericized.

 The shot is normally served in shot glasses, plastic cups, or ice-cube trays.
 Jell-O shots are commonly made with vodka but can be prepared using almost any type of hard liquor, grain alcohol, or wine.
 Fruit juices or flavored alcohol can be used in the shot to add extra flavor or mask the taste of alcohol.

-Proper proportioning of alcohol and water is needed to ensure that the shot mixture is properly set – this proportioning can vary based on the type of alcohol used.
+Proper proportioning of alcohol and water is needed to ensure the shot mixture is properly set – this proportioning can vary based on the type of alcohol used.
 Some liquids like pineapple juice will disrupt the ability of the gelatin mixture to set and should be avoided.

-Jello shots are commonly associated with Spring break, though variations exist for other holidays.
+Jello shots are commonly associated with spring break, though variations exist for other holidays.
 The shot is popular due to its low cost and easy preparation.

 Some vendors sell pre-made gelatin shots for consumption.
-Vegan variants of the shots exist, substituting seaweed or agar for animal-derived gelatin.
+Vegan variants of the shots exist, featuring seaweed or agar instead of animal-derived gelatin.